-During the financial year under review, as facilitated by a professional service firm, the following risk management activities were carried out:
+During the financial year under review, as facilitated by a professional services firm, the following risk management activities were carried out:

-- On 2 July 2020, a risk assessment meeting with the Head of Department was conducted to update the Key Risk Profile ("KRP").
+- on 1 October 2019, risk assessment meeting with the Head of Department was conducted to update the Key Risk Profile ("KRP").
 During the meeting, key risks identified were rated and prioritised in terms of likelihood of the risk occurring and its impact should the risk occur.
 The risk ratings take into consideration the effectiveness of existing internal controls put in place to mitigate the key risks identified.
-Thereafter, risk management strategies or management action plans to be undertaken are considered to mitigate risks to the Group's acceptable level. - Update of the Group's KRP based on risk assessment meeting conducted on a yearly basis. - The results of the risk assessments were reported and deliberated at the RMC meeting on 26 August 2020.
+Thereafter, risk management strategies or management action plans to be undertaken are considered to manage risks to the Group's acceptable level; - update of the Group's KRP based on risk assessment meeting conducted on a yearly basis; and - the results of the risk assessments were reported and deliberated at the Risk Management Committee meeting on 27 November 2019.